vicmaeg/dotfiles/README.md

 ## TODO

-- [ ] Install tmux plugin manager in script
+- [ ] Install tmux plugin manager in install script
+- [ ] Include ~/.gitconfig
-- [ ] Install tmuxifier in script
+- [ ] Add Harpoon in nvim-dotfiles
+- [ ] Add an option to manage database connections and run sql scripts